ntrezowan/the-plain/_posts/2020-4-14-building-f5-in-aws.md

 8. All the configuration has been completed at this point.
 Reboot F5 and start creating virtual servers.

-NB: Do not use EC2 > Instance > Actions > Instance State > Stop to shutdown the instance.
+NB: Do not use `EC2 > Instance > Actions > Instance State > Stop` to shutdown the F5 instance.
 If you do that, then F5 configuration will be corrupted.
 The proper way is the shutdown F5 first by running the following and then use stop the instance

 	# shutdown -H now

-If you accidently stopped the instance without shutting down F5 first, run the following so that mcpd can load the configuration correctly;
+If you accidently stopped the instance without shutting down F5 first, run the following so that `mcpd` can reload the configuration correctly;

 	# bigstart restart mcpd